-FlexyHub can be said as the modern version of Input Director, yet it does not come with zero dollars.
-To unlock all features, you need to pay at least $160 for one connection.
+FlexyHub can be said as the modern version of Input Director, but unfortunately, there you may need to check your wallet first.
+To unlock all features, you need to pay a hefty $160 for one connection.
 But they are giving you a 14-day trial to use their software with full features.

 In addition, FlexiHub has released to most platforms, such as Windows, macOS, Linux, and Android (ICS).

 In several conditions, hardware setup always outstands any software configurations.
 Since most software setup feels too complicated for average users, physical hardware offers excellent convenience with just a simple press button to switch the machines.